The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Introduction

 {\bf Related work.} Visibly pushdown languages (VPLs) were introduced~\cite{AlurM04} via deterministic visibly pushdown automata (DVPA for short).
 Inspired by forest algebras~\cite{BW08} the paper~\cite{Czarnetzki-Krebs-Lange-2018} introduces $\Ext$-algebras.
 Unfortunately, the definition of $\Ext$-algebra morphisms in~\cite{Czarnetzki-Krebs-Lange-2018} is incorrect in that it provably does not lead to freeness.

-The regular languages that are in $\ACO$ were effectively characterized by Barrington et al.~\cite{BCST92}: a regular language is in $\ACO$ if, and only if, its syntactic morphism is quasi-aperiodic.
-By an automata-theoretic approach, Krebs et al.~\cite{KLL15} effectively characterized the visibly counter languages that are in $\ACO$.
+The regular languages that are in $\ACO$ were effectively characterized by Barrington et al.~\cite{BCST92}.
+By an automata-theoretic approach, Krebs et al.~\cite{Krebs-Lange-Ludwig-2015} effectively characterized the visibly counter languages that are in $\ACO$.
 These are particular VPLs that are essentially accepted by visibly pushdown automata that use only one stack symbol.
 In his PhD thesis~\cite{Ludwigthesis} Ludwig already considers the question of which VPLs are in $\ACO$.
-Yet, his conjectural characterization contains several serious flaws --- a detailled discussion of these shortcomings can be found in Section~\ref{Section Ludwig}.
+Unfortunately, his conjectural characterization contains several serious flaws.

 {\bf Our contribution.} We reintroduce $\Ext$-algebras, fix the notion of $\Ext$-algebra morphisms and define the languages they recognize.
 We also reintroduce the syntactic $\Ext$-algebra of languages of well-matched words.
 We rigorously prove classical results like freeness and minimality of syntactic $\Ext$-algebras with respect to recognition.
 We prove that a language of well-matched words is a VPL if, and only if, it is recognizable by a finite $\Ext$-algebra.
 While these results essentially revisit the constructions of~\cite{Czarnetzki-Krebs-Lange-2018}, we use $\Ext$-algebras as a technical tool for studying the complexity of visibly pushdown languages.